 Definition and explanation of discretionary trading

-Discretionary trading is a forex trading approach that involves making trading decisions based on the trader’s personal judgment and experience.
-In other words, the trader uses their own discretion to decide when to enter or exit trades, rather than relying on predetermined rules or algorithms.
+Discretionary trading is a forex trading approach that involves making trading decisions based on the trader’s judgment and experience.
+In other words, the trader uses their discretion to decide when to enter or exit trades, rather than relying on predetermined rules or algorithms.

 Discretionary trading allows traders to adapt to changing market conditions and adjust their strategies accordingly.

 Discretionary traders can use their intuition and experience to identify profitable trading opportunities that may not be captured by automated trading systems.

 Opportunities for creativity:

 Discretionary traders have the freedom to experiment with different trading strategies and techniques, which can lead to innovative and successful approaches.

 Discretionary traders may be more prone to emotional biases such as overconfidence or fear, which can lead to poor trading decisions.

 Discretionary trading requires a high level of skill and experience, as traders must be able to make trading decisions quickly and effectively.

 Discretionary trading success can be difficult to replicate, as it relies heavily on the individual trader’s intuition and experience.

 Discretionary trading strategies and techniques can vary widely depending on the trader’s style and approach.